Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

 Although most children are not typically evaluated for ADHD until they enter school, it is worth mentioning that diagnosis can occur as early as four years old.
 Early diagnosis plays a crucial role in establishing the right support systems to enable children to thrive academically.

-Certainly, provided that the tutor has prior experience working with students who have ADHD.
-Tutoring can have a significant positive effect on school performance by providing students with the necessary tools for academic success, while also reducing the perceived difficulty of attention and organisational challenges.
+Absolutely, as long as the tutor has experience working with students who have ADHD.
+Tutoring can have a positive impact on school performance by equipping students with strategies for academic success, while also helping to alleviate the challenges posed by attention and organisational issues.

 Individuals with ADHD thrive in learning environments that provide simple and structured instructions, utilise props and visual aids, vary the pace of lessons, and incorporate diverse activities.
 The multisensory approach is particularly valuable for individuals with ADHD as it harnesses movement, touch, sight, hearing, and speech to reinforce the skills being taught.